HOW DO I GET MY HEALTH BACK ON TRACK AFTER RAMADAN?

 - Want to get back to training but don’t know where to start with all these niggling aches and pains?

-At Masnad Health clinic, we treat holistically, and you will be looked after both a Physiotherapist (i want this to link out to the Physiotherapy service page) and Chiropractor (i want this to link out to the Chiropractor service page).
+At Masnad Health Clinic, we treat you holistically, and you will be looked after by both a Physiotherapist and a Chiropractor.
 You will have two pairs of eyes assessing and treating you.
-You will also experience two forms of treatment that when combined can achieve powerful results to help resolve your pain or heal your injury.
+You will also experience two forms of treatment that, when combined, can achieve powerful results to help resolve your pain or heal your injury.

 For years our clinic has provided a holistic treatment approach, and our team of expert health professionals know exactly when you should receive Physiotherapy or Chiropractic treatment.

-But as for your initial consultation, don’t delay, book in with the earliest appointment you can get with either a Physiotherapist or a Chiropractor, and we will create a treatment plan that’s customised for you.
+But as for your initial consultation, don’t delay.
+Book the earliest appointment you can get with either a Physiotherapist or a Chiropractor, and we will create a treatment plan that’s customised for you.

-What Does An Appointment With a Physiotherapist or Chiropractor or Massage Therapist Cost?
+What Does An Appointment With a Physiotherapist or Chiropractor Cost?

-The initial consultation of a Physiotherapist or Chiropractor involves a thorough assessment, evidence-based treatment approach that will not only treat your pain or symptoms but the root cause.
-This session costs $70.
-All follow up consults are 30 minutes and are a $60 investment in your health.
+The initial consultation with a Physiotherapist or Chiropractor involves a thorough assessment and an evidence-based treatment approach that will not only treat your pain or symptoms but the root cause.
+This session costs $85.
+All follow-up consults are 30 minutes and are a $75 investment in your health.

 You may have noticed several Olympic athletes covered in bruises, including swimmer Michael Phelps.
 No, these are not injuries obtained during training but rather the effect of cupping drawing toxins out of the body.